GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 - Show the SQL DDL statement used to define and create the Property Graph `disney_movement_graph`.
 - Provide the SQL graph query for the "Flow Analysis" (top 3 rides after Space Mountain) and its corresponding output.
 - Provide the SQL graph query for "Multi-Hop Journeys" starting from Space Mountain and its corresponding output.
-- Provide the SQL graph queries for "Visitor Journey Tracking" and "Reachable Journeys", and display their outputs.
+- Provide the SQL graph queries for "Specific Journey Tracking" and "Multi-Hop Journeys by Visitor", and display their outputs.
 - Verify the creation and content of the `graph_recommendations` table showing the most recurrent next attractions.

 ---